MetaBorgCube/java.mstx/FEATURES.md

   * 6.4 Shadowing and Obscuring
   * 6.5 Determining the Meaning of a Name
   * 6.6 ~~ Access Control~~
+    - Access modifiers are ignored, and declarations are treated as public.
   * 6.7 Fully Qualified Names and Canonical Names
 * 7 Packages
   * 7.1 Package members